 Child Welfare & AttendanceA specialized student support service that combines counseling and legal remedies to resolve complicated or persistent student attendance or behavior problems.

-A "chronic absentee" has been defined in California Education Code (EC) Section 60901(c)(1) as "a pupil who is absent on 10 percent or more of the schooldays in the school year when the total number of days a pupil is absent is divided by the total number of days the pupil is enrolled and school was actually taught in the regular day schools of the district, exclusive of Saturdays and Sundays."
+A "chronic absentee" has been defined in EC Section 60901(c)(1) as "a pupil who is absent on 10 percent or more of the schooldays in the school year when the total number of days a pupil is absent is divided by the total number of days the pupil is enrolled and school was actually taught in the regular day schools of the district, exclusive of Saturdays and Sundays."

-Chronic Absenteeism Rate
+Chronic Absenteeism Rate Indicator

 A national and state initiative that promotes awareness of the important role that school attendance plays in achieving academic success starting with school entry.

 California Center for School Climate Past Event Recordings

 The California Department of Education (CDE) initiative operated by WestEd, provides free trainings on school climate and data use to local educational agencies in California.